 SPEA-V 100 Current Topics in Public Affairs (1-3 cr.)
 Readings and discussion of current public issues and problems.
+May be repeated for credit.

 SPEA-V 130 Representative Bureaucracy and Social Equity (3 cr.)
 Diversity has become a central theme of public policy, as America has struggled to expand on the Constitution's charge to promote the general welfare.
 The broad parameters of diversity are discussed, including the concepts of representative bureaucracy, social equity, and affirmative action and equal employment opportunity responses to the problem.